E3SM-Project/Omega/components/omega/doc/design/VertCoord.md

 ## 1 Overview
 The vertical coordinate module will be responsible for computing and storing information related to the vertical mesh in Omega.
 Since Omega will be a non-Boussinesq model, the vertical independent variable will be pressure- as opposed to $z$-based.
-Similar to MPAS-Ocean's support for tilted height ($z^\star$) coordinates, Omega V1 will support a general ($p^\star$) vertical coordinate, where mass thickness $h$ varies in proportion to the total mass thickness of the water column.
+Similar to MPAS-Ocean's support for tilted height ($z^\star$) coordinates, Omega V1 will support a general vertical coordinate, where pseudo thickness $h$ varies in proportion to the total pseudo thickness of the water column.
-The prognostic variable in the layered continuity equation is mass thickness, which can be used to calculate the total pressure at a given vertical level.
+The prognostic variable in the layered continuity equation is pseudo thickness, which can be used to calculate the total pressure at a given vertical level.
 The vertical height of a given level is still necessary in the model to compute sea level, the geopotential, and derivatives with respect to $z$.
-The height of a layer ($\Delta z$) can be found using the mass thickness, density and known bottom elevation relative to the geoid (positive up).
+The height of a layer ($\Delta z$) can be found using the pseudo thickness, density, reference density, and known bottom elevation relative to the geoid (positive up).
 The vertical coordinate module will also serve as a container for information related to the variable number of active vertical levels for a given ocean column (due to variations in bottom elevation and ice shelf cavities).